-For the built-in interaction types, \MOLSCAT\ calculates degeneracy-averaged elastic and inelastic cross sections (and contributions to them from each \var{JTOT} and \var{IBLOCK}) between the levels in the \basisitem{JLEVEL} array (see Eq.~\ref{eqsigdef}).
+For the built-in interaction types, \MOLSCAT\ calculates degeneracy-averaged elastic and inelastic cross sections between the levels in the array \basisitem{JLEVEL}; see Eq.~\ref{eqsigdef}.
 Cross sections are labelled by the indices of initial and final levels.
 These are given as {\tt PAIR LEVEL} in the list of pair states that is printed if $\inpitem{IPRINT}\ge1$.
-It is possible to limit the calculation to a subset of the levels using \inpitem{MXSIG}, which also serves to control how much is printed.

 The same structures are used for plug-in basis-set routines that implement basis sets in which $H_{\rm intl}$ and $\hat L^2$ are diagonal.